Work-integrated Learning (WIL) Bursary

 • How funding will support the student in the WIL experience

-• The impact of the WIL experience on student learning, including:
+• The impact of the WIL experience on student learning

-• How many hours students will be engaged in work-integrated learning
+• How many contact hours students will have in their WIL experience

 To increase participation in WIL programming amongst under-represented groups, students who identify within one or more of these categories will be prioritized for funding: